epfl-dlab/transformers-CFG/examples/grammars/custom_json_grammars/README.md

 ### From json schemas

-Alternatively, you can generate custom json grammars from json format schemas using the `json_schema_to_grammar.py` script, analogous to [one in the lama.cpp repository](https://github.com/ggerganov/llama.cpp/blob/ab9a3240a9da941fdef5cd4a25f2b97c2f5a67aa/examples/json_schema_to_grammar.py).
+Alternatively, you can generate custom json grammars from json format schemas using the `json_schema_to_grammar.py` script, analogous to [the one in the lama.cpp repository](https://github.com/ggerganov/llama.cpp/blob/ab9a3240a9da941fdef5cd4a25f2b97c2f5a67aa/examples/json_schema_to_grammar.py).

 To generate a grammar from a json schema, run the following command: